Peer Career Advisor Program

 - Development of supervision, advising, and project management skills

 - A PCM polo shirt, business cards, and other “swag”

 - Aid in the hiring and training of all new PCAs

 - Meet with PCAs to set goals for their experience, provide coaching on how to successfully carry out their responsibilities, and conduct semesterly performance reviews

-- Meet with students and alumni during walk-in hours
+- Meet with students and alumni during drop-in hours

 - Assess goals and create objectives for the PCA Program

 - Develop a marketing strategy for the PCA Program